Towards a unified theory of ideals

-Immediately striking from Figure~\ref{fermion} is the fact that the index doubling symmetry of octonions gives colour symmetry of particles.
-These rotations of 120 degrees map $u^R \mapsto u^G \mapsto u^B$, and $d^R \mapsto d^G \mapsto d^B$.
-Furthermore, as the leptons are linear combinations of 1 and $e_7$, they are invariant under index doubling, which expresses their immunity to colour transformations.
+Immediately striking from Figure~\ref{fermion} is the fact that the index doubling symmetry of octonions gives (discrete) colour symmetry of particles.
+These rotations of 120 degrees map $u^R \mapsto u^G \mapsto u^B \mapsto u^R$, and $d^R \mapsto d^G \mapsto d^B \mapsto d^R$.
+Furthermore, as the leptons are linear combinations of 1 and $e_7$, they are invariant under index doubling, which expresses their immunity to such transformations.

+\bf Provisional Bosons. \rm For concreteness, we would like to write down the twelve linearly independent generators of the standard model gauge group.
+As of yet, these objects are not shown to come from some deeper principle; this is currently an active area of research.
+Instead, we write the generators using left multiplication of the algebra on itself, so as to demonstrate how the non-associativity of the octonions makes possible their description.

-\bf Bosons. \rm For concreteness, we would like to write down the twelve linearly independent gauge bosons of the Standard Model.
-Given only this 8-dimensional octonionic space, how could this be possible?
-Let us start by trying to find the generators of $SU\left(3\right)$.
-As the leptons are singlets under $SU\left(3\right)$, we will need the generators to annihilate them, and when acting on up and down quarks, we ask that the generators map one colour to another according to the Gell-Mann matrices.
-It is not hard to check that in fact no number in $\mathbb{C}\otimes\mathbb{O}$ is capable of this.
+Let us start by trying to find the generators of $SU(3)$.
+As the leptons are singlets under $SU\left(3\right)$, we will need the generators to annihilate them, and when acting on quarks, we ask that the generators map one colour to another according to the Gell-Mann matrices.
+It is not hard to verify that in fact no number in $\mathbb{C}\otimes\mathbb{O}$ is capable of this.